Diffuse airway narrowing can occur from a number of pathologies; these include:

 Empyemas are purulent inflammatory collections within a body cavity.
 Contrast this with abscesses, which arise within parenchymal tissue, rather than occupying a pre-existing anatomical space.

 Colloquially, the standalone term empyema is used to refer to thoracic empyemas but there...

-Empyema necessitans (also sometimes spelled as empyema necessitasis) refers to extension of a pleural infection out of the thorax and into the neighboring chest wall and surrounding soft tissues, e.g. extension of an empyema outwith the pleural cavity.
+Empyema necessitans (also sometimes spelled as empyema necessitasis) refers to extension of an empyema out of the pleural space and into the neighboring chest wall and surrounding soft tissues.

 An empyema can resemble a pleural effusion and can mimic a peripheral pulmonary abscess.
 Features that help distinguish a pleural effusion from an empyema include: